dillonHe/EasyEDA-Documents/Tutorial_Chinese/Simulation.md

 	![](images/modelPrefix.png)

-Actually there is a way to save the symbol with the required Spice Prefix so that you don’t have to edit it every time you place a new instance of the symbol into a schematic … but that needs a bit more insight into editing the EasyEDA Source for the symbol so will be left for the moment.
+Actually there is a way to save the symbol with the required Spice Prefix so that you don't have to edit it every time you place a new instance of the symbol into a schematic … but that needs a bit more insight into editing the EasyEDA Source for the symbol so will be left for the moment.

 We did say that EasyEDA Source enables some powerful ways to manipulate schematic and spice files and symbols! :)

-## 更多建议
+### Advance Tips

 EasyEDA uses [Ngspice](http://ngspice.sourceforge.net/presentation.html) as the simulation engine, so once you get more familiar with it you can use many [other commands and feature](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf)[s of Ngspice](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf) that are not directly available via the EasyEDA UI.

 The lists below show which Ngspice commands are currently supported by EasyEDA and which are not.

-### Ngspice命令白名单
+#### Ngspice Commands Whitelist

 EasyEDA allows these commands:

 let define option options unlet op tf tran pss ac dc pz sens disto noise fft fourier meas alter run while repeat dowhile foreach if else end break continue label goto linearize print probe echo

-### Ngspice命令黑名单
+#### Ngspice Commands Blacklist

 EasyEDA does not currently allow these Ngspice commands:

 reshape snsave snload circbyline alias deftype display destroy setplot setcirc setscale transpose xgraph gnuplot wrdata wrs2p hardcopy asciiplot write compose print eprint codemodel load cross undefine listing edit dump psd spec show showmod sysinfo altermod resume state stop trace save iplot altermod status delete step remcirc reset aspice jobs rspice bug where newhelp tutorial help oldhelp removecirc quit source shift unset unalias history shell rusage cd version diff rehash cdump mdump mrdump settype strcmp devhelp inventory source

-### 探针
+#### Probe

 An alternative to using the volProbe element to probe voltages in a circuit - which avoids the possibility described in [Probing voltages and currents](#h.vl7fdqh8iyf8) of overwriting net names and consequently corrupting any expressions that use them - is to use the Probe command.